kirkoov/foodgram/README.md

   - or/and you may also want to use the default ingredients: ```sudo docker compose exec backend python manage.py import_csv eng``` + ```sudo docker compose exec backend python manage.py import_csv rus```;
   - then check in the admin zone if these imported ingredients (translated) are in the DB.

-<b>NB</b>: if for some reason this is not the first time you run these commands & the Docker volumes have not been rm'ed, all such data will remain as is & you may see messages about duplicate values in the DB or/and that no migrations are necessary.
+<b>NB</b>: if for some reason this is not the first time you run these commands & the Docker volumes have not been `rm`ed, all such data will remain as is & you may see messages about duplicate values in the DB or/and that no migrations are necessary.

-<b>NB</b>: if you plan to work with both Rus/Eng translations, make sure the settings.py's lang_code has the value you need, and the make/compilemessages do work in the backend container.
+<b>NB</b>: if you plan to work with both Rus/Eng translations, make sure the settings.py lang_code has the value you need, and the `makemessages`/`compilemessages` do work in the backend container.
 Open another Terminal and from the same infra folder run:
 ```sudo docker compose exec backend bash```;
 ```apt update && apt upgrade -y && apt install gettext-base && apt install gettext```.
 Then quit (```Ctrl+d```) and run: